 - Gain exposure to an array of information, tools, techniques, and best practices that have been learned and successfully applied

 - A forced relationship

 - A job search

-Our chapter offers two types of mentoring, "Speed mentoring" and "Traditional Mentoring".
+Our chapter offers two types of mentoring, "Speed Mentoring" and "Traditional Mentoring".

 Mentoring occurs naturally through friendship, teaching, coaching and counseling, which occurs in everyday interaction.
 This requires little or no advanced planning.
 This is the basis for Speed Mentoring which are events set up to provide a short timeframe (a few minutes) to meet someone and share ideas.
 Participants will meet with several people in one hour long session.
-Speed mentoring events will be held periodically throughout the year and are organized so that you can netowrk and meet many people at one event.
+Speed Mentoring events will be held periodically throughout the year and are organized so that you can network and meet many people at one event.